BSc (Hons)

 Professionally accredited

-Our BSc Forensic Investigation degree has the official stamp of approval as it is accredited by the Chartered Society of Forensic Sciences
+Our BSc Forensic Investigation degree is professionally accredited by the Chartered Society of Forensic Sciences, giving your qualification recognised industry credibility.

 Outstanding facilities

-The ability to train in a realistic, simulated and challenging learning environment with our industry standard laboratories and a bespoke crime scene training facility
+Train in realistic, challenging environments with industry standard laboratories and a bespoke crime scene training facility.

 Invaluable experience